WEBSITE AND TERMS CONDITIONS

 You also expressly authorise the Lender to communicate to the entities of the Société Générale Group and its banking partners, subject to professional secrecy, your personal and financial data covered by professional secrecy and data regarding your identity, your application for finance, its study, its granting and its management, the assessment and prevention of lending risks and the prevention of outstanding payments, within the limits required for the following purposes: updating any of your data in the Lender’s possession, managing customer relations, studying requests for financing, the assessment, selection and management of our lending risks and risks of default, preparing statistical models, managing our financing and preventing outstanding payments, carrying out enquiries, surveys and marketing operations, including by electronic means, if you have given your consent to the latter.
 A list of the aforementioned Société Générale Group entities and banking partners may be communicated to you if you send a simple request to the Lender.
 You have the option to withdraw your consent to share personal data at any time.

-Finally, subject to your express agreement by ticking the boxes to this effect above, you expressly authorise the Lender to communicate your personal and financial data covered by professional secrecy to its partners within the limits required for the following purposes: monitoring business relations and marketing, including by electronic means if you have given your consent.
+Finally, subject to your express agreement by ticking the boxes to this effect in your loan agreement, you expressly authorise the Lender to communicate your personal and financial data covered by professional secrecy to its partners within the limits required for the following purposes: monitoring business relations and marketing, including by electronic means if you have given your consent.
 You have the option to withdraw your consent to share personal data at any time.

 We may have cause to install “cookies” on your computer.